getodk/javarosa/dag.md

 If this was done to get performance gains, it looks like it's doing just the opposite of that, because `evaluateTriggerable` will have more work (not less) as the map is populated.

-This is not helping me understand why we're adding fully qualified expanded trigger references into the mix in the first block either.
+This is not helping me understand why we're adding fully qualified expanded trigger references into the mix in the first block, either.

 I think we should review the naming/language to try to be more explicit and mix less concepts and, if you agree with my analysis above, we should change it to whether not use any cache or use it in a way that we get the performance advantages from it.

-I tested removing the cache and I've confirmed that no tests break, and I'd wager that now JR is faster because we will have to expand less references.
+I tested removing the cache, and I've confirmed that no tests break, and I'd wager that now JR is faster because we will have to expand fewer references.

 We could explore using a cache  and using it too, but that would come with the tradeoff of having to iterate triggerables twice, and we would get benefits only in case more than one triggerable in the provided set produces the same fully qualified reference with the incoming `anchorRef`.
 I'm not sure what are the odds of that, though.